holocircuit/rpisec-mbe-solutions-public/bombs/rpisec_bomb.md

 0x0804c19c  ccc1 0408 ef79 400c 14c2 0408
 ```

+The words at position 0 and 8 look like pointers, which point to nearby locations of memory.

-So the "graph" consists of nodes which look something like
+This with the code above suggests the "graph" consists of nodes which look something like
 ```
 struct Node{
   *Node left;